tleyden/tleyden.github.io/source/_posts/2015-03-21-running-couchbase-server-under-docker-on-joyent.markdown

 Hello Docker World, from Joyent
 ```

 Also, since the `--rm` flag was passed, the container will have been removed after exiting.
 You can verify this by running `docker ps -a`.
-This is important because **Joyent charges you for stopped containers**.
+This is important because **stopped containers incur charges on Joyent**.

 Congratulations!
 You've gotten a "hello world" Docker container running on Joyent.